 Each year, the Athens-Clarke County Stormwater Management Program presents the Stormwater Steward Award to an organization, business, individual, or community group that has gone above and beyond to reduce the impact of stormwater runoff on our waters through a specific project, practice, or event.
+You can nominate a project using the online form here.
 A list of past stormwater steward winners can be found here.

 Congratulations to the 2019 Stormwater Steward Award Winner: Alice H. Richards Children's Garden at the State Botanical Garden of Georgia

 The Athens-Clarke County Stormwater Management Program recognizes the State Botanical Garden of Georgia, Koons Environmental Design, and theUniversity of Georgia Office of University Architects for Facilities Planningfor their hard work on the long awaited Alice H. Richards Children's Garden.